 - Clean Air Ducts & Assemblies

 - Resonators & Tuners

 - Injection Molded Bellows, Cuffs, and Ports

-By using the expertise and cutting-edge technology available to you from Regency, you can take your design to the next level.
+By using our expertise and cutting-edge technology available to you, you can take your design to the next level.
 From material selection to DFM/DFA, from prototyping to production, we’re here to help you succeed.
 So what are you waiting for?
 Give us call.
 Shoot us an email.
 Put us to work for you!